 - 1. Searching; viewing or retrieving materials that are not related to school work, community service, employment, or further education (thus, searching or viewing sexually explicit, profane, violence promoting, or illegal materials is not permitted). - 2.
 Copying, saving, or redistributing copyrighted materials (users should assume that all material is copyrighted unless explicitly noted). - 3.
 Subscription to any services or ordering of any goods or services. - 4.
-Sharing of the student's home address, phone number, or other information. - 5.
-Playing games, using chat sites, or maintaining social interaction sites unless specifically assigned by a teacher. - 6.
+Use of a proxy, VPN, or any technology designed to circumvent LCA's filtering system. - 5.
+Sharing of the student's home address, phone number, or other information. - 6.
+Playing games, using chat sites, or maintaining social interaction sites unless specifically assigned by a teacher. - 7.
 Any activity that violates a school rule, or a local, state, federal law.